About Us

 Utah Family Institute

-Utah Family Institute (UFI) was established in 1997 and has been helping Utah families by providing them with the most up to date, clinically proven treatment modalities available ever since.
+UFI was established in 1997 and has been helping Utah families by providing them with the most up to date, clinically proven treatment available ever since.

 Lori Kotter, PsyD.